Table of Contents

 Michael Peters, VP of E-Commerce Operations of TB12

-With real-time visibility into your orders from the ShipBob dashboard and automated order processing, you can keep customers up-to-date and also easily access order management metrics and fulfilment performance.
+With real-time visibility into your orders from the ShipBob dashboard and automated order processing, you can keep customers up-to-date and also easily access order management and supply chain performance metrics.

 “ShipBob’s technology provides immediate visibility into inventory and the flexibility to quickly correct and edit customer errors post-order.
 We also don’t have to worry about fulfiling large volumes of orders on time, all at once, or by ourselves.”